trpc-group/trpc-cpp/docs/en/overview.md

 - Easy to expand

-Plug-in design is the biggest feature of the framework.
-Through the plug-in design of filter and plug-in factory, the framework can support various protocols, solve the problem of interoperability with different services, and can connect with various service management systems to better solve the problem of service operation and maintenance, it is also convenient for users to implement customized development and solve the needs of different business personalization.
+Pluggable design is the biggest feature of the framework.
+Through the pluggable design of filter and plugin factory, the framework can support various protocols, solve the problem of interoperability with different services, and can connect with various service management systems to better solve the problem of service operation and maintenance, it is also convenient for users to implement customized development and solve the needs of different business personalization.

 - high performance